-Cask 88 are extremely proud to have advised on the sale of this world record breaking whisky: Macallan 1987 Single Malt Scotch whisky, which fetched HK$2,928,000.
+Cask 88 is extremely proud to have advised on the sale of this world record breaking whisky Casks: Macallan 1987 Single Malt Scotch whisky, which fetched HK$2,928,000.

 A full cask of Macallan 1987 Single Malt Scotch whisky has just fetched HK$2,928,000 (£282,890 or US$374839) at Spink China auction house, with Scottish whisky specialists Cask 88 acting as the advisor, setting a new world record for the sale of a whisky cask and the world record for the most expensive per-bottle cask sold at auction.